Frogger-Software/Discord-Bot/milestones/Milestone3/README.md

 6. /managers
 7. /best-products \<x products\>
 8. /best-activities
+where x is any non-negative integer e.g. /big-janitors 2
 ### Business Rules
 1. For each janitor, find the x that have cleaned the most in square footage
 2. For each product, calculate the total cost of advertisements